 While statistics specific to voice-over acting are not currently available, the U.S. Bureau of Labor Statistics states that in May 2018, the mean hourly wage of actors was $29.34 (www.bls.gov).
 Freelance voice-over actors are usually paid by the hour, though a longer project, such as a television series, could be salaried.

 The BLS predicted to have a minimal or no change in employment growth for actors in general from 2018-2028.
 According to this agency, the states that employed the highest number professionals were in California, New York, Georgia, Illinois, and Pennsylvania.

 While there is no standard educational background for voice actors, many actors seeking voice work have training in stage acting.
 Courses in voice acting are available both online and in-person.
 In addition to learning voice work techniques, most courses also discuss self-promotion and teach students how to create a demo.

 Voice-over actors should be able to promote their own work and have strong networking skills.
 With home recording equipment, a voice-over actor can remain competitive and quickly create and send out demos over the Internet.
 Versatile voice-over actors, such as those who can perform accents or play multiple roles in one script, might have strongest prospects for employment.

 A voice-over actor needs to warm up and practice consistently to prevent voice strain, especially when attending multiple recording sessions per day.
 As with all types of actors, voice-over actors should be prepared to audition and be rejected frequently before landing a role.

 Actors face inconsistent work schedules, must compete for roles and may be required to travel for work.
 Voice-over actors who are versatile will have the best chances for employment.
-While the job growth for all actors is expected to be faster than average from 2014 to 2024, most of the opportunities will be in Los Angeles and New York.
+While the job growth for all actors is expected to have minimal or no growth in employment from 2018 to 2028, most of the opportunities will be in California and New York.